Malaury Martin: Middlesbrough

 On 30 June 2011, Martin went on trial with Championship club Middlesbrough.
 He signed a one-year contract on 18 July.
 He made his competitive Middlesbrough debut against Leeds United in a 1–0 victory on 13 August 2011.
 He scored his first Middlesbrough goal in a 3–1 win over Birmingham City on 21 August 2011.
 Martin scored his second Boro goal of his Boro career on 3 December 2011, scoring a free-kick in the 90th minute in Middlesbrough's 1–0 win over Bristol City.

 Martin scored his 3rd goal on 24 March 2012, scoring a powerful shot from outside the area in a 1–1 draw against Bristol City.
 After the match, Bristol City manager Derek McInnes claimed Martin had changed the game and described his goal as a "fantastic strike".
 Martin believed his performance gave him a chance to stay in the first team.
 At the end of the 2011–12 season, Martin was offered a new contract with the club.
 The proposed contract was not signed and the existing contract ended by 1 July 2012.
 After his release from Middlesbrough, Martin went on trial with Championship rivals Barnsley.

 Lausanne-Sport

 On 18 February 2013, Martin joined Swiss outfit Lausanne-Sport on a six-month deal.
 On 3 March 2013, Martin made his debut for the club, in a 1–1 draw against Grasshopper and on 3 May 2013, Martin scored his first goal for the club, in a 1–1 draw against Zürich.
 At the end of the season and after 12 games, he refused to sign a new contract.

 Norway

 After leaving Switzerland, Martin moved to Norwegian Tippeligaen club Sandnes on a two-year contract until 2015.

-On 1 August 2015, Martin signed a one and half year contract with Lillestrøm, tying him to the club until the end of 2016.
+On 1 August 2015, Martin signed a one-and-a-half-year contract with Lillestrøm, tying him to the club until the end of 2016.
 He left the club when his contract expired on 1 January 2017.